The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

-Importantly, in this retrieval operation, the control pathway does not gain access to the \textit{content} of the representations in the perceptual pathway.
+Importantly, in this retrieval operation, the control pathway cannot access the \textit{content} of the representations in the perceptual pathway (i.e., the fillers).
 Instead, the interaction is mediated only by the \textit{comparison} of perceptual representations with each other.
-The ESBN thus implements the relational bottleneck as an architectural prior, separating the learning and use of abstract representations by the controller from the embeddings of perceptual information.
-Thanks to this design feature, the ESBN is capable of rapidly learning relational patterns (such as the identity rules displayed in Figure~\ref{rel_bottleneck_illustrated}), and generalizing them to \textbf{out-of-distribution} inputs (e.g., to previously unseen shapes)~\cite{webb2020emergent}.
-Critically, it can be shown to use precisely the same representation for a given role, irrespective of filler, thus exhibiting a critical feature of abstract, symbolic processing~\cite{fodor1988connectionism}.
+In other words, to the extent that a particular perceptual memory embedding (key) is similar to the current perceptual embedding (filler, used as a query), the corresponding control memory (value) will be retrieved and passed to the controller to be used as the role; critically, the perceptual embedding itself is not passed to the controller.
+The ESBN thus implements the relational bottleneck as an architectural prior, separating the learning and use of abstract representations (roles) by the controller from the embeddings of perceptual information (fillers).
+It is precisely this separation that guarantees the representations in the control pathway are abstract.
+This feature enables the ESBN to rapidly learn relational patterns (such as the identity rules displayed in Figure~\ref{rel_bottleneck_illustrated}), and generalize them to \textbf{out-of-distribution} inputs (e.g., previously unseen shapes; Figure~\ref{ESBN_results})~\cite{webb2020emergent}.
+Indeed, the ESBN can learn relational patterns from only a handful of examples (as few as 4 examples), mirroring the data efficiency of relational learning in young children (who can typically learn to perform relational tasks with fewer than $\sim20$ examples~\cite{kotovsky1996comparison}, as opposed to the thousands of examples that are necessary for standard neural network architectures).
+Critically, the ESBN can be shown to use precisely the same representation for a given role, irrespective of filler, thus exhibiting a critical feature of abstract, symbolic processing~\cite{fodor1988connectionism}.
 In this sense, the representations in the model's control pathway can be viewed as a form of learned `symbols'.